 Brownie Batter Overnight Protein Oats is a healthy breakfast full of protein and flavor that tastes like a chocolate dessert!
 What better way to start the day?

 Pssst…..
 Brownie lovers, you can have chocolate for breakfast!!
 Yes, Chocolate!
-(Did I hear a collective ‘yummmm’?
-Chocolate brownie batter overnight oats is prepped the night before making your morning routine easy, healthy, and delicious! 😍
+(Did I hear a collective ‘yummmm’?)
+Chocolate brownie batter overnight oats are prepped the night before, making your morning routine easy, healthy, and delicious! 😍

 You can enjoy these chocolate overnight protein oats cool straight from the fridge or pop them in the microwave for 30 to 60 seconds for a fresh-from-the-oven brownie taste!
 So good!